 After an afternoon arrival to Havana on Wednesday, Jan 6, we gather for a welcome evening orientation and dinner.
 Early Thursday morning we depart for our drive across the island, enjoying lunch in the vicinity of the Nature Reserve of Zapata Swamp, and visiting local charcoal farmers on our way to Cienfuegos.

-We arrive in Havana on Friday, April 24 and enjoy a welcome meal together.
-At noon the next day we depart for our drive across the island to Cienfuegos.
-On the way we enjoy a late lunch in the vicinity of the Nature Reserve of Zapata Swamp.
 We stay for two nights in “la ciudad que más me gusta a mí (the city I like the best)” as the famous musician Benny Moré once sang about this alluring, French-architecture influenced city.
-On Sunday morning we gather for an early morning boat ride to visit what was many years ago a recreational island in the Cienfuegos bay, and a small coastal village full of friendly local families and fishermen.
-Later that afternoon we meet and make portraits of local residents while visiting the magnificent Parque Marti and surrounding Cienfuegos neighborhoods.
+On Friday morning we gather for an early morning boat ride to visit a long abandoned recreational island in the Cienfuegos bay, as well as a small coastal village full of friendly local families and fishermen.
+Later that afternoon we meet and make portraits of local residents while visiting the magnificent Parque Martí and surrounding Cienfuegos neighborhoods.

-True to the requirements of a people-to-people license with U.S. Treasury Department, Cuba Unplugged: Cienfuegos, Trinidad, and Havana focuses on approved educational exchanges with the Cuban people and recording their amazing lives with our cameras.
+True to the requirements of a General License for Support for the Cuban People with U.S. Treasury Department, Cuba Unplugged: Cienfuegos, Trinidad, Remedios, and Havana offers a full-time schedule of meaningful interactions with the Cuban people that promotes independent activity and records their amazing lives with our cameras.